 The state of the global economy — and even personal finances — is a complex topic.
 It makes sense that people ask a lot of questions as they’re trying to understand what’s happening in the world.

 For example, search interest for “why” in relation to “expensive” has grown 20% globally in the last 6 months alone.1

 Additionally, people are concerned about how inflation is impacting them — and how they can minimise the impact on their personal finances.
-They ask questions such as “what can I afford” across the globe and "wat is de hypotheek rente nu" ("what is the current mortgage interest") in the Netherlands.
+They ask questions such as “what can I afford” across the globe and “kiedy stopy procentowe” (“when are the new interest rates”) in Poland.